 Dealing with Diarrhea (The Leading Health Issue for International Travel)

-I do travel to Mexico quite often and when I visit, I usually also bring grapefruit seed extract GSE.
-If my stomach starts to feel funny I put a few drops in filtered water and drink.
-For my first trip to India I decided to take it a step further based on a suggestion from the Passport Health Clinic and take a preventative supplement called Travelan.
+Whenever I travel internationally, I bring grapefruit seed extract GSE.
+If my stomach starts to feel funny I put a few drops in filtered water and drink it.
+For my first trip to India, I decided to take it a step further based on a suggestion from the Passport Health Clinic and take a preventative supplement called Travelan.
 It is a dietary supplement high in antibodies that help prevent diarrhea.
 I will simply take one pill before each meal.

-They also told me about DiaResQ, which is a backup for my Travelan and if I do end up with diarrhea.
-It’s specifically made for travel and supposed to stop diarrhea with just two doses.
+Passport Health also told me about DiaResQ, which is a backup for my Travelan, and if I do end up with diarrhea.
+It’s specifically made for travel and is supposed to stop diarrhea with just two doses.
 I was told to take Imodium with the DiaResQ if I wasn’t able to stay in my hotel for it to kick in (for extra and immediate help).
 I bought Travelan and DiaResQ from Passport Health, but did a search when I got home and found them both on Amazon.